Transport guide - Belgium - Europe

 • Do not spend transfers to save tiny distances

-In Brussels, transport works best when it helps you move between district families like City Centre, Sablon, and Ixelles, not when it replaces obvious short walks.
+In Brussels, transport usually works better if it helps you move between district families like City Centre, Sablon, and Ixelles, not when it replaces obvious short walks.

 The practical rule is already visible in the city data: Walk the center, use metro or trams for longer jumps, and keep the day geographically tight.
 Brussels gets better when it is one district plus one contrast, not an all-city sweep.